 Traditional Water Heaters

-- Require floor space
+- Require dedicated floor space

 - Limited placement flexibility